lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

  <Link to='/about' />
 ```

-However, React Router also allows you to provide this location as a function or object, which can be useful if you need to programatically generate the location.
+However, React Router also allows you to provide this location as a [function](https://reactrouter.com/web/api/Link/to-function) or [object](https://reactrouter.com/web/api/Link/to-object), which can be useful if you need to programatically generate the location.

-_TO DO example_

 Why should use `Link` instead of the native `a` tag?
 React Router's `Link` component wraps the native `a` tag you are familiar with, but prevents its default behavior (navigating to the specified path and causing a page reload – the very thing we are trying to avoid with front-end routing).